 Almost 30 years later, and the opening piano notes of “Chloe Dancer / Crown of Thorns” still give me chills.

 While most songs ebb and flow from the playlist of my life, Mother Love Bone remains a constant.
-When you find a song that still give you the feels decades later, whisking you away to another time, another place, you hold on–tightly.
+When you find a song that still gives you the feels decades later, whisking you away to another time, another place, you hold on–tightly.

 No band better bridges the 80s heavy metal era with the emergence of 90s grunge than Sub Pop rejects Mother Love Bone.
 MLB’s frontman, Andrew Wood, was a fucking legend, and in life and death, a pioneer.

 But at 16, I was simply obsessed with the enigmatic “Chloe Dancer” line…

 “I used to treat you like a lady, now you’re a substitute teacher.”Mother Love Bone